- Why are certain neighborhoods 5 to 20 degrees hotter than other neighborhoods in the same city?

-"Trying to tackle any societal issue without understanding the impact of historical and structural racism is like trying to fathom the universe without knowing about carbon."
+"Trying to tackle any innovation or societal issue without understanding the impact of historical and structural racism is like trying to fathom the universe without knowing about carbon."

 A cohort-based program focused on the intersection of race and racism with engineering, technology, and innovation spanning academic year 2021-2022.
 It consists of three elements: